Biography

 ________________________________________

-Michele Spitz of Woman of Her Word is a media producer, voiceover artist, public speaker, consultant and longtime philanthropist most passionate about advocating for media accessibility and disability inclusion and awareness.
-Michele is dedicated to selectively funding audio description in-kind post production accessibility grants to ensure that media content is equally accessible to low vision and blind audiences.
-She has 10 years experience of producing, narrating, consulting and project managing audio description assets for film, broadcast, digital media, film festivals, museums, exhibits, educational content, medical content, promotional and fundraising media.
-Woman of Her Word funds audio description production for a significant percentage of the 125 hand selected media projects to date with which her company has chosen to be aligned.
+Michele Spitz of Woman of Her Word is an accessibility film and media producer, narrator, public speaker, educator, consultant and longtime philanthropist most passionate about advocating for media accessibility and audience inclusion.
+Michele is dedicated to selectively funding audio description post production accessibility grants to ensure that media content is equally accessible to low vision and blind audiences.
+She has 12+ years experience of producing, narrating, consulting and project managing audio description assets for film, broadcast, digital media, educational content, film festivals, museums, exhibits and live events.
+Woman of Her Word funds audio description production for a significant percentage of the 150 hand selected media projects to date with which her company has chosen to be aligned.
 Michele promotes media accessibility awareness and audience inclusion through ongoing public speaking engagements, thought provoking panels and educational settings.
-For the past 4 years, she has taught the RespectAbility Audio Description Summer Lab for professionals with disabilities in media.
-Michele has guest lectured for NYU Tisch Film School, Emerson College Department of Visual and Media Arts, Montclair University Media & Disability Department and additional colleges.
-She will be expanding her guest lectures to additionally offer a focus on raising awareness of audience engagement and integration accommodating multiple communities and patrons.

 Woman of Her Word’s pledge is unwavering in the pursuit for inclusion in media and the arts; her presence is a unifying force resulting in equality for the communities that she serves.
 Michele’s press coverage includes The Hollywood Reporter, Variety, Forbes, NBC and multiple other outlets.